 In line with the early life of most male saints, his formative years were full of drinking and womanizing; he was, says one chronicler, “the first instigator of evil, and behind none in foolishness”.
 Illness and imprisonment in a Perugian jail incubated the first seeds of contemplation.
 Abstinence and solitary wanderings soon followed.
 The call from God, the culmination of several visions, came in Assisi in 1209, when the crucifix in San Damiano bowed to him and told him to repair God’s Church.
 Francis took the injunction literally, sold his father’s stock of cloth and gave the money to Damiano’s priest, who refused it.

-In time he gathered his own twelve apostles and, after some difficulty, obtained permission from Pope Innocent III to found an order that espoused no dogma and maintained no rule.
+In time Francis gathered his own twelve apostles and, after some difficulty, obtained permission from Pope Innocent III to found the Franciscan Order, which espoused no dogma and maintained no rule.
 Francis himself never became a priest.
 In 1212 he was instrumental in the creation of a second order for women, the Poor Clares, and continued the vast travels that took him as far as the Holy Land with the armies of the Crusades.
 In Egypt he confronted the sultan, Melek el-Kamel, offering to undergo a trial by fire to prove his faith.
 In 1224 Francis received the stigmata on the mountaintop at La Verna.
-Two years later, nursing his exhausted body, he died on the mud floor of his hovel in Assisi, having scorned the offer of grander accommodation at the bishop’s palace.
+Two years later he died on the mud floor of his hovel in Assisi, having scorned the offer of grander accommodation at the bishop’s palace.
 His canonization followed swiftly, in 1228, in a service conducted by Pope Gregory.